twooster/holz-old/README.md

 A (fairly) simple logging library for logging primarily to stdout, written in TypeScript with adjustable, type-safe log levels.

+You're gonna need Typescript 3.4 for this to work.

 ## Motivation

 Lots of loggers just do too damn much and bring in like 40 packages.
 I don't